guettli/golang-and-vscode/README.md

-Jump from method to corresponding interface which defines the methos signature: ctrl-shift-p "Find All Implementations", then F4 (jump to first match of the search result).
-In Goland you have icons near the line-numbers to jump up/down.
-This could be improved.
-Related: https://github.com/golang/vscode-go/discussions/1735

 go to beginning of a function: click on last element in breadcrumb-bar, then ENTER.
 Or use `ctrl-shift-.
 ENTER` to open breadcrumb bar.